orkes-io/docs/docs/getting-started/concepts/tasks-and-workers.md

 * `inputKeys` and `outputKeys` can be considered as parameters and return values for the Task.
 * Consider the task Definition as being represented by an interface: ```(value1, value2 .. valueN) someTaskDefinition(key1, key2 .. keyN);```
 * However, these parameters are not strictly enforced at the moment.
 Both `inputKeys` and `outputKeys` act as a documentation for task re-use.
-The tasks in workflow need not define all of the keys in the task definition.
+The tasks in workflow need not define all the keys in the task definition.
 * In the future, this can be extended to be a strict template that all task implementations must adhere to, just like interfaces in programming languages.

 ### Using inputTemplate